The Big Fresno Fair teamed up with local concessionaire for its ‘Fair Food Feature’

 FRESNO, Calif.
-(KSEE/KGPE) — The Lawsons Concessions’ Colossal Dog stand was featured at the Big Fresno Fair drive-thru “Fair Food Feature” event on Saturday.
+(KGPE) — The Lawsons Concessions’ Colossal Dog stand was featured at the Big Fresno Fair drive-thru “Fair Food Feature” event on Saturday.

 Fair officials say food concessionaires have been hit hard by COVID-19 and the widespread cancellation of fairs and community events.